 - Funding your start-up – the ultimate guide Advice from Wright Hassall solicitors.

 - Techround a range of articles with advice on starting a business.

 - Informi - How to start a business in 20 days Useful step-by-step guide, plus more resources.

 - Entrepreneur Handbook expert information and advice for entrepreneurs and small businesses.

-- Tier 1 (Graduate Entrepreneur) visa: If you want to extend your stay after graduation to establish one or more businesses in the UK, you can apply to remain in the UK under the Tier 1 (Graduate Entrepreneur) category of the points-based system.
+- If you want to extend your stay after graduation to establish one or more businesses in the UK, you can apply to remain in the UK under the Innovator or Start-up visas.
+See more on the University's entrepreneur programmes pages.